The biggest NFL records that could be broken in 2018

 "But there's so many people that are a part of that.
 There's so many things that come into play with that.
 I'd rather reflect on that stuff down the road."

-Brees, however, has shared a great story in the past about how he used to marvel at the same kind of numbers he has been putting up throughout his historic 17-year career with the Saints and Chargers.
+Brees, however, has shared a story in the past about how he used to marvel at the same kind of numbers he has been putting up throughout his historic 17-year career with the Saints and Chargers.

 The first preseason game he ever played in 2001 was at Miami.
-And Brees remembered looking up at the Dolphins’ ring of honor and seeing a list of Dan Marino’s career achievements.
+Brees remembered looking up at the Dolphins' ring of honor and seeing a list of Dan Marino's career achievements.

 "And you're sitting there going, 'How in the world do you play long enough or have the ability to do that?'"
 Brees recalled.